coutableN/node-chat/README.md

 type :	INFO_CONN -- datetime -- client @IP

-type :	NEW_MSG -- datetime -- client @IP -- client pseudo -- client message
+type :	NEW_MSG -- datetime -- client @IP -- client name -- client message

-type :	ADMIN_MSG -- datetime -- admin pseudo -- admin message
+type :	ADMIN_MSG -- datetime -- admin name -- admin message

 type :	ADMIN_BAN -- datetime -- @IP banned

-admin name is auto set by authentication but **can be changed by the admin**, this is the only case where you can see an admin pseudo that is not registered in the [users] file in your logs.
+admin name is auto set by authentication but **can be changed by the admin**, this is the only case where you can see an admin name that is not registered in the [users] file in your logs.